 Next, the Exchange believes the proposed rule change does not impose any burden on intermarket competition that is not necessary or appropriate in furtherance of the purposes of the Act.
 As previously discussed, the Exchange operates in a highly competitive market, including competition for exchange memberships.
-Market Participants have numerous alternative venues that they may participate on, including 15 other equities exchanges, as well as offexchange venues, where competitive products are available for trading.
+Market Participants have numerous alternative venues that they may participate on, including 15 other equities exchanges, as well as offexchange venues, where comparable products are available for trading.
 Indeed, participants can readily choose to submit their order flow to other exchange and off-exchange venues if they deem fee levels at those other venues to be more favorable.
+Further, as described above, Nasdaq also already provides a similar offering.31

 Moreover, the Commission has repeatedly expressed its preference for competition over regulatory intervention in determining prices, products, and services in the securities markets.
-Specifically, in Regulation NMS, the Commission highlighted the importance of market forces in determining prices and SRO revenues and, also, recognized that current regulation of the market system "has been remarkably successful in promoting market competition in its broader forms that are most important to
+Specifically, in Regulation NMS, the Commission highlighted the importance of market forces in determining prices and SRO revenues and, also, recognized that current regulation of the market system "has been remarkably successful in promoting market competition in its broader forms that are most important to investors and listed companies."
+32 The fact that this market is competitive has also long been recognized by the courts.
+In NetCoalition v.
+Securities and Exchange Commission, the D.C.
+Circuit